 Elmiron Lawsuit | Vision Loss, Eye Damage & Blindness Claims

-In the latest legal blow to Johnson & Johnson, the company has been sued for eye damage caused by Elmiron, its medication to treat bladder pain and discomfort.
-The medication is alleged to cause retinal injuries and vision loss.
-The initial lawsuits were filed earlier this year, but observers are now expecting a large number of Elmiron vision loss lawsuits to be filed against Johnson & Johnson.
+In the latest legal blow to Johnson & Johnson* and its subsidiary Janssen, the company has been sued for eye damage caused by Elmiron.
+Elmiron is medication to treat bladder pain and discomfort.
+Elmiron medication is alleged to cause retinal injuries and vision loss.
+The eye problems caused by Emiron are both severe and irreversible.
+The initial Elmiron lawsuits were filed earlier this year.
+Observers are now expecting a large number of Elmiron vision loss lawsuits to be filed against Johnson & Johnson.
 The company is already facing lawsuits for its other product such as talc powder, Risperidone and its opioid painkillers.

 Vision Loss, Eye Damage & Blindness Claims